milicar/conference-network/README.md

 * Compojure - routing for Ring
 * Hiccup - turning a Clojure data structure into a string of HTML
 * Bouncer - validation DSL for Clojure & Clojurescript applications
+* Lib-noir - a set of utilities and helpers for building ring apps.
 * Twitter-API - library for accessing the Twitter API
 * Ubergraph - general-purpose graph data structure for Clojure
 * Midje - test framework